How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 - Correctly form it.

-Practice: Tap and blend words: at, sat, mat.
-Do not teach glued sounds like am or as yet.
+Practice: Tap and blend the words “at,” “sat,” and “mat.”
+Do not teach glued sounds like ‘am’ or ‘as’ yet.

 Lessons 5–68

-- Find Lesson 5-68 here.
+- Access Lesson 5-68 here.
 IGNORE the title “Kindergarten.”
-I start with Lesson 1 regardless of the grade.
-If the student is reading, start at Lesson 35, but check for proper letter formation.
+Struggling readers should start at the beginning regardless of their grade.
+If the student is a reader, start at Lesson 35, but check for proper letter formation and spelling of all words taught in lessons 1-34.

 Lesson 6: Letter “p”